acdh-oeaw/apis-core-rdf/docs/source/customization.md

 columns](https://django-tables2.readthedocs.io/en/latest/pages/api-reference.html#columns)
 that you might want to use.

-Your table can also contain a `paginate_by` attribute, which is then used by the list view to determine the number of items per page.
-When this is not set, the page size defaults to `25`.
-To disable pagination altogether, use `table_pagination = False`.

 The base queryset that is used in the list view, which is then filtered using the django-filters filter, is `model.objects.all()` - but you can override the queryset by creating a custom queryset for your model in